stakater/employee-handbook/content/career_path.md

 ### Knowledge and Experience

 - Programming expertise
-- Ability to solve well defined problems within area of expertise
+- Ability to solve well-defined problems within area of expertise
 - Understand and deliver business value related to each task
 - Strong ability to elaborate complex technical concepts and challenges within team and in front of others
 - Collaborative and strong learning attitude